l01cd3v/l01cd3v.github.io/_posts/2015-11-17-ip_ranges_management.markdown

 employees, and is almost impossible for external auditors who must perform the review within a limited timeframe.

-In this post, NCC Group will document how this issue can be addressed using the [AWS-Recipes](https://github.com/iSECPartners/AWS-recipes) tools and [Scout2](https://github.com/iSECPartners/Scout2).
+In this post, I will document how this issue can be addressed using the [AWS-Recipes](https://github.com/iSECPartners/AWS-recipes) tools and [Scout2](https://github.com/iSECPartners/Scout2).

 ### Feed custom ip-ranges files to Scout2

-Today, NCC Group is excited to announce that Scout2 accepts JSON files that contain known CIDRs along with arbitrary metadata such as the host or network they represent.
+Today, I am excited to announce that Scout2 accepts JSON files that contain known CIDRs along with arbitrary metadata such as the host or network they represent.
 When provided with such files, Scout2's report displays the "friendly name" of each known CIDR that is whitelisted in security group rules.